avalon60/ctk_theme_builder/docs/deployment.md

 If you don't want to include the pathname to the CTk Theme Builder launch script, you can always change your PATH variable, to include the installation directory.

 #### Desktop Launchers
-Most operating systems, with a Graphical User Interface, tend to provide a launcher mechanism, which can be set up on the desktop.
+Most operating systems, with a Graphical User Interface, tend to provide a launcher mechanism which can be set up on the desktop.

 For example, you can create a desktop shortcut on Windows, in order to launch the *ctk\_theme\_builder* script, described earlier.
 Linux ports tend to have similar facilities.

-You'll need to Google how to do this for your specific operating system.
+You'll need to Google how to set up a shortcut / launcher for your specific operating system.